 - Maximum reinforcement in any structure shall not exceed 6% of the gross area of concrete.

-- In any structural part minimum reinforce should not be less then 0.8% of the gross sectional area of concrete.
+- In any structural part minimum reinforcement should not be less than 0.8% of the gross sectional area of concrete.

-- For rectangular structure minimum 4 number of bars should be used.
+- For a rectangular structure minimum, 4 bars should be used.
 Whereas for circular section 6 number of bars should be used.

 - For workable concrete minimum cover of 40mm or diameter of bar whichever is greater should be provided.

-- Minimum size of primary reinforcement should not be less then 12mm.
+- The minimum size of primary reinforcement should not be less than 12mm.

-- Minimum size of lateral ties should not be less then 1/4 of the diameter of the largest longitudinal bar but not less then 5mm.
+- The minimum size of lateral ties should not be less than 1/4 of the diameter of the largest longitudinal bar but not less than 5mm.

-- If helical ties are used then the spacing between the longitudinal reinforcement should not be more then 300mm.
+- If helical ties are used then the spacing between the longitudinal reinforcement should not be more than 300mm.

-- The maximum pitch for helical reinforcement should not be more then 75mm and minimum pitch should not be less then 25mm.
+- The maximum pitch for helical reinforcement should not be more than 75mm and minimum pitch should not be less then 25mm.